LETHAL-FORENSICS/MemProcFS-Analyzer/README.md

 8. Make sure to comment/uncomment (selectively enable or disable) the functions you want to play with (Elasticsearch and ELKImport are disabled by default).
 Check out the "Main" in the bottom of the script.

+9. Launch the Automated Installer/Updater for MemProcFS-Analyzer
+`.\Updater.ps1`

-9. Done! :smiley:
+10. Done! :smiley:

 Notes:
-- Turn off your antivirus protection temporarily or better exclude your MemProcFS-Analyzer directory from scanning.
+- Turn off your antivirus protection temporarily or better exclude your MemProcFS-Analyzer directory from scanning (e.g. Zircolite).
 - [Elasticsearch Tips](https://github.com/LETHAL-FORENSICS/MemProcFS-Analyzer/wiki/Elasticsearch)

 ## Dependencies